percona/pmm-doc/docs/how-to/pacemaker.md

 ## Pacemaker
 !!! caution alert alert-warning "Important"
-    This document describes best practices and some recommendations but is not intended for production use.
-For production use please refer to your distribution documentation and enterprise support.
+    This document describes the best practices and recommendations but is not intended to be used in the production environment.
+Refer to your distribution documentation and enterprise support to use it in production.

 [Pacemaker] is a high-availability cluster resource manager.